 Financial Statements

 Type of report the auditor issued on whether the financial statements

-Audited were prepared in accordance with GAAP Unmodified
+audited were prepared in accordance with GAAP Unmodified

 Internal control over financial reporting:

-Internal control over financial reporting: ., ., .,

 Material weaknesses identified?
 Yes X No

 Significant deficiencies identified not considered to be material weaknesses?
 Yes X No

 Noncompliance material to financial statements noted?
-Yes X No
+YesX_No

 Federal Awards

-There was not an audit of major federal award programs as of June 30, 2022, due to the to tal amount expended being
+There was not an audit of major federal award programs as of June 30, 2023, due to the t total amount expended being

-less than \$750,000. ,
+less than \$750,000.

 SECTION II

-FINANCIAL STATEMENT FINDINGS AND RESPONS SES
+FINANCIAL STATEMENT FINDINGS AND RESPON SES

 None reported.

 SECTION III

-FEDERAL AWARD FINDINGS AND QUESTIONED CO STS
+FEDERAL AWARD FINDINGS AND QUESTIONED CO OSTS

 Not applicable.

 SECTION IV

 STATUS OF PRIOR YEAR AUDIT FINDINGS

+Name veneral

 None reported.